 Participants were then asked whether the speaker, Sally, contradicts herself.
-The most crucial finding goes beyond the initial research question and reveals a systematic difference between positive and negative terms.
+At first sight, the results seem inconclusive.
+However, the most crucial finding goes beyond the initial research question and reveals a systematic difference between positive and negative terms.
+Negative evaluations were significantly harder to cancel compared